llambeau/jeez/README.md

 jeez helps you generating JSON documents from the command line.

 jeez is the perfect companion for [unix2ws]("https://github.com/llambeau/Unix2WS.js"): generate easily (basic) JSON documents and pipe them to another process...
-Unix in all it's glory.
+Unix in all its glory.

 ## Installation